-The advent of the personal computer and the Internet is impacting upon every aspect of our society.
+The advent of the personal computer and Internet is impacting every aspect of society.
 The way we do business, socialize, amuse ourselves and learn are all being radically changed.
-The use of technology in education is well established, with computer assisted learning programs being available at least as long ago as the early 1980s.
+The use of technology in education is well established, with computer assisted learning programs being widely available at least as long ago as the early 1980s.

 This continually evolving resource is designed to provide an introduction to the topic of educational technology.
 It is aimed at educators wanting to employ technology in their teaching, technologists – Web designers, developers, multimedia producers etc – contemplating entering this huge and growing market, educational administrators, learners, potential learners, employers or just about anyone with an interest in learning in the 21st century.